Matt Vanderbeek

 Matthew James Vanderbeek (born August 16, 1967) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Indianapolis Colts, Minnesota Vikings, Dallas Cowboys and Washington Redskins.
 He played college football for the Michigan State Spartans.

-Early years
+Early life

 Vanderbeek attended West Ottawa High School, where he practiced football and track.
 As a senior linebacker, he posted 104 tackles (13 for loss) and 7 sacks, while receiving All-state honors.

 He accepted a football scholarship to play for Michigan State University.
 As a junior, he was switched from outside linebacker to defensive end and became a starter.

 As a senior, he posted 60 tackles (11 for loss), 2 sacks, 5 fumble recoveries, one forced fumble and earned honorable-mention All-Big Ten.
 He finished his college career with 119 career tackles, 21 tackles for loss, 5 quarterback sacks.

 Professional career

 Indianapolis Colts (first stint)

 Vanderbeek was signed as an undrafted free agent by the Indianapolis Colts after the 1990 NFL draft on April 30.
 As rookie, he was converted into an inside linebacker, appearing in 16 games with 7 starts, while registering 46 defensive tackles, one forced fumble and 7 special teams tackles (seventh on the team).
 He started the last 4 games at left inside linebacker in place of an injured Fredd Young.